alanwang93/seq2seq-pytorch/README.md

     - `python train.py --config chatbot_twitter` to use the twitter dataset and train a chatbot.
     - `python train.pu --config translation` to train a simple FR-EN translation model

+### Other options
+- The model will use GPU if available, add `--disable_cuda True` to use cpu explicitly.
 - Add `--from_scratch True` to restart training.

 ## TODO